shahriad00/shah-riad/Details.md

 ## Shah Jahidul Islam Riad

 As a software engineer, I have extensive experience in designing, developing, and maintaining web applications using a wide range of technologies.
-My skill set includes expertise in JavaScript, Python, React, Node.js, and Express, allowing me to build scalable and robust software solutions that meet the needs of clients across diverse industries.
+My skill set includes expertise in JavaScript, Python, React, Node.js, Express, SQL and mongoDB allowing me to build scalable and robust software solutions that meet the needs of clients across diverse industries.

 I have a deep understanding of software engineering principles and I'm passionate about staying up-to-date with the latest developments in the field.
 Whether working independently or as part of a team, I bring a collaborative mindset and a solutions-focused approach to all my projects.
 I thrive in fast-paced environments and I'm committed to delivering high-quality work on time and within budget.